Move mouse over the picture to zoom

 This high performance time-proven transmitter outperforms other transmitters in the market with these:

-compact AV receiver and transmitter modules with high output power (3W, 5W, 10W and 20W
+Use compact AV transmitter module with high output power (3W, 5W

 Use high reliability/linearity/AIGaAs/GaAs FET amplifier module